Statistics and research release

 To help inform our work on customer interaction and affordability, the Gambling Commission collected data from a range of operators representing approximately 5.86 million active accounts from the period from May 2020 to April 2021.
 The data shows the number of accounts reaching certain net expenditure limits during a range of periods.

-The data was collected to inform our ongoing policy considerations.
+The data was collected to inform our ongoing policy considerations, it is classified as management information and does not constitute official statistics.

 Alongside this dataset we have also used data from the call for evidence responses which relates to the period from November 2019 to October 2020.
 While the dates of some of this data differ from those of the main dataset, the data provides a useful insight into expenditure thresholds.